Township Snippets

 a Google view of the area above

-1871 General civic discussion in the town
+1871 a general civic discussion in the town

 Also, 1871 Petitions for Street Improvements